-- A valid XML Gateway trading partner must be set up first. - The WF\Deferred Agent Listener must be up and running on the target instance. - The event should be enabled for BPEL to subscribe to it.
+- The WF_Deferred Agent Listener must be up and running on the target instance. - The event should be enabled for BPEL to subscribe to it.
 The event should not be in the disabled mode.

-BPEL Process Creation Flow
+SOA Composite Application with BPEL Process Creation Flow